tetcoin/tetcore/frame/benchmarking/README.md

 These additional `verify` blocks will not affect the results of your final benchmarking process.

 To run the tests, you need to enable the `runtime-benchmarks` feature flag.
 This may also mean you need to move into your node's binary folder.
-For example, with the Substrate repository, this is how you would test the Balances pallet's benchmarks:
+For example, with the Tetcore repository, this is how you would test the Balances pallet's benchmarks:

 ```bash
 cargo test -p pallet-balances --features runtime-benchmarks
 ```

-> NOTE: Substrate uses a virtual workspace which does not allow you to compile with feature flags.
+> NOTE: Tetcore uses a virtual workspace which does not allow you to compile with feature flags.
 > ```
 > error: --features is not allowed in the root of a virtual workspace`
 > ```